srtaj/Leaderboard/README.md

 - We can Implement Web sockets for real time update or run a cron which will be running every 30 seconds to update the Leaderboard
 - UI/UX improvements can be
 - Caching can be added if required(but we need to invalidate it whenever leaderboard rankings get updated)
+- Notification service can be added to notify the Rank 1 user.
 ---

 ## 📂 **APIs**